-- the parent/guardian of a student under the age of 18; - an adult student; - a student who is 16 or 17 years old and has withdrawn from parental control; and/or - the school principal.
+- the parent/guardian of a student under the age of 18; - an adult student; - a student who is 16 or 17 years old and has withdrawn from parental control;

+and/or

+• the school principal.

-4. Can the student who has been suspended attend the hearing even if he or she the student is not a party?
+4. Can the student who has been suspended attend the hearing even if the student is not a party?

 Yes.
-The student named in the suspension has the right to be present at the hearing and to make a statement on his or her their behalf.
+The student named in the suspension has the right to be present at the hearing and to make a statement on their behalf.